csiben/turtl-rpm/README-turtl-server.md

 sudo dnf install socat -y
 ```

-Install acme.sh (recommended you do this as a fully logged in root)
+Install acme.sh (recommended you do this as root and a fully logged in)
 ```
 sudo su -
 # This will...